-How we manage your homeowners or condominium association in Ballston
+How we deal with your homeowners or condominium association in Ballston

 We require that the tenant abide by all community and association covenants.
-To help us in this duty, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to give us your old passes before new passes can be issued.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a good archive for rental investors in Ballston
+a handy source for rental investors in Ballston

 - Collections and evictions